gobeyondidentity/bi-cli/README.md

 - Go to the Releases page.
 - Download bi-vx.x.x-win-amd64.exe.

+2. Run bi:

+- Open Command Prompt or PowerShell.
+- Change directory to where the executable is located.
+- Type .\bi-vx.x.x-win-amd64.exe to verify the installation.

-2. Add to PATH (Optional but Recommended):
+3. Add to PATH (Optional):

 - Move the downloaded .exe file to a preferred directory, e.g., C:\Program Files\bi.
 - Add this directory to your system's PATH: